-- 2. Departmental Exam: After the successful completion of the research paper and permission to continue to the Ph.D. program has been granted, the student, in consultation with their advisor, will form a Departmental Exam Committee.
-The Committee will consist of 3 members of the Graduate Faculty, the majority from GGIS.
+- 2. Departmental Exam: After the successful completion of the research paper and permission to continue to the Ph.D. program has been authorized by petition, the student, in consultation with their advisor, will form a Departmental Exam Committee.
+The Committee will consist of 3 members, the majority from GGIS.
 By the end of his/her sixth semester in residence, the student will take a written and oral departmental examination.
 A student must request approval for taking the exam, using the GGIS Departmental Examination Request Form two weeks prior to the exam date.
-The exam will be both evaluative and diagnostic, and will focus on the program area of interest (e.g., GIScience, physical geography, etc.), as well as the student's specialty area within the program.
+The exam will be both evaluative and diagnostic, and will focus on the area of specialization (e.g., GIScience, physical geography, etc.), as well as the student's specific areas of interest.
 The written examination will consist of at least one question on each of the following topics: - a.
-Basic concepts and literature of the program area. - b.
-Research methods currently used in the program area. - c.
-An area of specialization within the program area.
+Basic concepts and literature of the area of specialization. - b.
+Research methods currently used in the area of specialization. - c.
+A specific area of interest within the area of specialization.